feeshy/less-style-please/README-en.md

 ---
 ```

-If you want images in the post less wide than 360px, for instance, just type `htmlhead: "<style>img {max-width: 360px;}<style>"` in your front matter.
+If you want the post excluded from search engine, for instance, just type `htmlhead: "<meta name='robots' content='noindex'>"` in your front matter.

 ## Site Configuration